-Thus, organizations and individuals who must continue using Windows XP and have Java installed can also continue getting updates for Java 7.
-It is noted, however, that if an issue arises that is specific to Windows XP, Oracle is not required to and also may not be able to create a patch.
-For additional information, refer to the Oracle blog post, The future of Java on Windows XP (Henrik on Java).
+Windows XPFor information on Java support for Windows XP, organizations and individuals who must continue using Windows XP and have Java installed are referred to the Oracle blog post, The future of Java on Windows XP (Henrik on Java).

 Java Security RecommendationsFor those people who have desktop applications that require Java and cannot uninstall it, Java can now be disabled in Internet Explorer.
 See Microsoft Fix it to Disable Java in Internet Explorer.

 1) In the Java Control Panel, at minimum, set the security to high.

 2) Keep Java disabled until needed.
 Uncheck the box "Enable Java content in the browser" in the Java Control Panel.